 In 2006, I married a man who turned out to be a serial cheater.
 I discovered his infidelities 6 months after the wedding, when his long-term mistress (there were others) called to inform me of her existence.
 I had no clue.
 I had just financed his career move, had a custody trial to relocate my son, left my job, and purchased a 100-year old fixer upper house with him in a no-fault divorce state.

 It took me about 18 months to disentangle myself from that nightmare, and a couple of protection from abuse orders.
 Turns out he had a double life spanning back at least 20 years.
 (That took awhile to find out.
 People who cheat tend not to lead with unvarnished honesty.
 I’m sure I still don’t know the half of it.)

 During that time, I fitfully tried to reconcile and I fitfully tried to leave him.
 I spent a ton of time on online infidelity forums and noticed, after reading thousands of stories, that cheating is terribly predictable.
-There are only so many moves on chessboard to mindfuck someone.
+There are only so many moves on the chess board to mindfuck someone.
 I saw a lot of chumps making the same mistakes I was making and cheaters manipulating them with aplomb.
 (Only 14 D-Days?
 But, but!
 I was going to come out of the fog!)

 However, the peer support was invaluable.
 No one understands this crap like someone who has lived it.
 I owe my sanity then to the kindness of online strangers.
 Even if we were all stuck in some save-your-marriage hellscape, many of us were breaking out.

 I left and was stranded in Lancaster County, Pa.
 Amish country is a disorienting place to experience Jerry Springer-level drama.
 Essentially, it is the most wholesome place in the entire world.